 4. Message you want to convey

 Discuss with your team; write down all these points on top of your script.
-These points will be your best guide throughout the process of creating video.
+These points will be your best guide throughout the process of creating a video.

-Content of your video script:
+The content of your video script:

 Follow the classic way to structure your script.
 Build your script around three main points:

-1. What problem you propose to solve?
+1. What problem do you propose to solve?

 2. How your product or service will solve the problem?